 These habitats make up less than one quarter of one percent of Canada’s total land mass but boast more rare species of plants and animals than anywhere else in the country.

 Point Pelee is one of Canada’s smallest parks coming in at just over 20 square kilometres of land.
-Yet despite its diminutive size, there are loads of things to do in Point Pelee, that you could easily enjoy a long weekend here.
+Yet despite its diminutive size, there are loads of things to do in Point Pelee National Park, that you could easily enjoy a long weekend here.

 It’s roughly a 3.5 hour drive from Toronto if you take Highway 401.
 The closest town is Leamington – Canada’s tomato capital and former home to a Heinz ketchup factory.

-Why you’ll want to visit Point Pelee National Park
+Why it’s worth a visit Point Pelee National Park

 If you’re a keen birder you already know about what a fabulous place Point Pelee is during the spring bird migration.
 It is one of the top spots for birding in Canada in spring – and birding is one of the truly fabulous things to do in Point Pelee National Park.